sdgilley/search-images/README.md

 * Create a [GitHub personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-    * In step 11, select **Public Repositories (read-only)** to search through any public repo, such as azure-docs.
-If you want to search a private repo or a fork, specify the access details to that repository in the token.
+    * To search from a public repo (such as azure-docs), you can leave all options unchecked.
+Modify as necessary if you want to read a private repo instead.
     * Make sure to copy the token as soon as it's created.
 Once you move away, you'll never see it again.
+    * AFTER you've copied the token, use the **Configure SSO** dropdown to authorize **MicrosoftDocs**.

 * Create the following environment variables to be accessed when you run the Python script:
     * `GH_ACCESS_TOKEN` - the token you created from Github